cprice-ping/Profile-DelAdmin/README.md

 * OAuth AS --> Allowed Origins -- `https://${DELEGATOR_PUBLIC_URL}`  (Used to allow Delegator to call OIDC endpoints)

 Environment variables in the `docker-compose.yaml` can be modified to inject the correct locations into this stack

+To implement this Use Case, download the `docker-compose.yaml` file and run `docker-compose up -d`